 We always carry in our bag: water, fruit and sometimes a sandwich.
 That helps a lot to cut the costs of eating out.
 Also, we try to avoid the tourist restaurants, we search for local (delicious & cheap) places.

 No doubt Portugal was the cheapest country in Europe for food.
-Even though it´s the biggest figure in our ” How Much Does it Cost to Travel in Portugal ?”
-SpreadSheet.
+Even though it´s the biggest figure in our how much does it cost to travel in Portugal spreadSheet.
 That´s why it is so important to choose an accommodation where you can cook, definitely we saved a lot by having breakfast and making sandwiches at home. 😉

 Attractions in Portugal = € 74,00

 Another money saver tip: Free Walking Tours!
 In every city we visit we always try to take a walking tour.
-It´s cheap, you connect with other travellers and you learn about the city and the tourist attractions.
+It´s cheap, you connect with other travelers and you learn about the city and the tourist attractions.
 After the tour, you know which ones are worth to pay to get in and the ones that have free entrance.

-Also have a look on the attraction official website, sometimes they have special fees or free days to visit.
+Also, have a look at the attraction official website, sometimes they have special fees or free days to visit.
 That´s how we save a lot!
 Being smart makes your money stretches what means you can travel more or give yourself some treats.
 In Porto, for example, we found a boat trip that included entrance to three wineries (with a free glass of wine in each one), Happy Days!!!